 Instructional Skills Workshops

-Since 2012 I have co-facilitated eight Instructional Skills Workshops for faculty and instructors.
+Since 2012 I have co-facilitated more than a dozen Instructional Skills Workshops for faculty, instructors, and grad students.
 These four-day workshops help faculty identify and build on their existing strengths, develop new skills and techniques, and develop an interdisciplinary cohort of peers who also love teaching.
-I am also an ISW trainer and have co-facilitated three Facilitator Development Workshops.
+I am also an ISW trainer and have co-facilitated Facilitator Development Workshops and Trainer Development Workshop.

 Hist 1200 World History